 1. Do NOT feed your pet after 8:00 the night before the procedure; food in the stomach can harmfully interact with the anesthesia.

-2. Drop your pet off between 7:00-8:00 AM the morning of the procedure; by doing this, we will be able to get all vitals and diagnostics on your pet first thing, so when the doctor's arrive, they will be all set to go.
+2. You will be scheduled for an admittance appointment between 7:00-8:00 AM the morning of the procedure; by doing this, we will be able to get all vitals and diagnostics on your pet first thing, so when the doctors arrive, they will be all set to go.

 3. The doctors will keep you updated on your pet's condition during the recovery stage.
 Please leave as many phone numbers as needed so we may be able to reach you, thus preventing any communication problems.

-4. On a normal day, your animal will be ready to go home anytime after 4:30PM.
+4. On a normal day, your animal will be ready to go home and scheduled for a discharge appointment between 3:00 and 5:00PM.
 The time may change slightly, but we will let you know what we think is the most comfortable and beneficial for you and your pet.